Debbie Yow

 Deborah Ann Yow (born September 1, 1950) is an American college sports administrator and former college basketball coach.
 She was the director of athletics at North Carolina State University, and held the same position at the University of Maryland and Saint Louis University.
 She previously served as the head coach of the women's basketball teams of the University of Kentucky, Oral Roberts University, and the University of Florida.

 Early life

 A native of Gibsonville, North Carolina, Yow attended East Carolina University but later dropped out.
-She then attended Elon University, where she played basketball and studied English.
+She then attended Elon University, where she studied English and played basketball under the leadership of her sister, Kay Yow, who served as Head Coach throughout all of Debbie’s collegiate years.
 In 1987, Yow earned a master's degree from Liberty University in counseling.
 Yow married and later divorced Lynn Nance, a collegiate men's basketball coach.
 In 1983, Yow married Dr. William Bowden, a university administrator, while she was coaching at Oral Roberts University.

 Women's basketball coach

 Yow coached women's basketball at the University of Kentucky and Oral Roberts University, and also served as the women's basketball coach at the University of Florida where she took these three previously unranked teams into the top 20 national rankings.
 On January 10, 1985, she and the Gators won Yow's 150th career victory.
 After that season, Yow accepted a promotion in Gator athletics as an administrator and fundraiser.
 She averaged 20 wins per season over eight years as a head coach.